Equal-spin and opposite-spin density-density correlations in the BCS-BEC crossover: Gauge Symmetry, Pauli Exclusion Principle, Wick's Theorem and Experiments: End Matter

 Since our goal is to compute the locally gauge-invariant {\it spin}-resolved density-density correlation functions, it is essential to include the gauge freedom of the pair field.
-We decompose $\Delta_q = \Delta_0\delta_{q,0} + \lambda_q + i\theta_q$, where $\Delta_0$ is the uniform order parameter and $\lambda_q$ and $\theta_q$ are real fields necessary to guarantee the local gauge invariance of the full {\it spin}-dependent density-density correlations.
+We decompose $\Delta_q = \Delta_0\delta_{q,0} + \lambda_q + i\theta_q$, where $\Delta_0$ is the complex time-independent and spatially-uniform order parameter and $\lambda_q$ and $\theta_q$ are pair-fluctuation real fields necessary to guarantee the local gauge invariance of the full {\it spin}-dependent density-density correlations.

-We expand $S_{\rm eff} [j_s]$ to quadratic order in $\lambda_q$ and $\theta_q$, followed by an expansion to Gaussian order in $j_{{\rm s},q}$.
+We expand $S_{\rm eff} [j_{\rm s}]$ to quadratic order in $\lambda_q$ and $\theta_q$, followed by an expansion to Gaussian order in $j_{{\rm s},q}$.
 This procedure gives three contributions

 The leading order term of the effective action is

 where the saddle-point inverse Green's function is

 Extremizing $\mathcal{S}_0$, that is, $\partial \mathcal{S}_0/\partial {\overline \Delta}_0 = 0$, leads to